sictransit/core8/README.md

  * `MAINDEC-8E-D1HA-PB`: Memory Extension and Time Share Control Test

 As a bonus, the emulator is stable enough to run [TINT8](https://github.com/PontusPih/TINT8), the PDP-8 version of a popular tile-matching puzzle video game.

+## Work in Progress

+The implementation of an RX01 floppy drive is very much work-in-progress.
+A bit harder than I first expected, but we'll get there eventually.

 ## TODO